mdebellis/Climate_Obstruction/README.md

 # Climate_Obstruction
-A repository for a system to model concepts about Climate Obstructionism and organize relevant document
+A repository for a system to model concepts about Climate Obstructionism and organize relevant documents
 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](https://github.com/mdebellis/Environmental_Obstruction/blob/main/LICENSE) file for details.